Project Management Tools

 Work Breakdown Structure (WBS)

-A Work Breakdown Structure is an exhaustive, hierarchical tree structure of deliverables and activities that need to be performed to complete a project.
-Work Breakdown Structure is a common project management tool and the basis for much project planning.
+A Work Breakdown Structure is a hierarchical decomposition of the deliverables needed to complete a project.
+It breaks the deliverables down into manageable work packages that can be scheduled, costed and have people assigned to them.
+A Work Breakdown Structure is a standard project management tool and the basis for much project planning.